 No matter how hard you try to avoid or prevent it, it's impossible to keep your car completely clean.
 Kids accidentally drop snacks on the floor while pets shed or leave mud prints on your upholstery.
 Luckily, a vacuum designed for cleaning your car's interior can help make your automobile feel like it's dealership-new once again.
 These vacuums tend to be very portable and lightweight.
 They also favor better performance on low-pile carpet over other surface types, and they come with several tools to help you reach more difficult areas like crevices.
 While we haven't tested any wet/dry vacuums just yet, we plan to add these to this list in the future.

-So far, we've reviewed over 30 vacuum cleaners, and below are our recommendations for the best car vacuums to buy.
-These picks were selected not only based on their performance on different types of surfaces, but also their feature set, battery life, and price.
+We've tested over 50 vacuum cleaners, and below are our recommendations for the best car vacuums to buy.
+These picks were selected not only based on their performance on different types of surfaces but also their feature set, battery life, and price.
 For more recommendations, take a look at our list of the best vacuums, the best cordless vacuums, and the best vacuums for pet hair.

 Our recommendations are based on what we think are currently the best car vacuums.
 We don't just base our results on overall performance, but also factors like availability, price, and reader feedback.

 If you would like to do the work of choosing yourself, here is the list of all our vacuum reviews, ranked by their suitability for car cleaning.
 Be careful not to get too caught up in the details.
 While no vacuum is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.